 About me

 I was born and raised in a small city surrounded by the Sonoran Desert in Northwestern Mexico.
-I spent over a decade advocating for communities and creating partnerships in the northern Gulf of California, leading science-based marine and land conservation projects that incorporate local knowledge.
-I moved to the United States to join the Intercultural Center for the Study of Deserts and Oceans' work team in its Tucson headquarters in December 2015.
-Two years later, in January 2018, I joined the Arizona Institute for Resilient Environments and Societies at the University of Arizona as the Program Coordinator for the Agnese Nelms Haury Program in Environment and Social Justice.
-My job at the Haury Program focuses on administering a grantmaking program and creating partnerships among community and university members working on project-based solutions to social and environmental challenges facing underrepresented communities, including matters relevant to Native Americans.
+I moved to the United States to join the Intercultural Center for the Study of Deserts and Oceans’ work team in its Tucson headquarters in December 2015.
+Two years later, in January 2018, I joined the Arizona Institute for Resilience at the University of Arizona as the Program Coordinator for the Agnese Nelms Haury Program in Environment and Social Justice.